lelandwilliams/Acquire/README.md

 parallel, with the 'AI' only making random choices, which is enough to test M-V-C interaction.

 ## Status
 The UI is nearly complete.
-I think I have only one or two more dialogs to write, and then it is playable enough, albeit only against agents that choose their actions randomly.
+I want to add stock ownership to the player status boxes.
+But it is playable enough, albeit only against agents that choose their actions randomly.
 Once this is done I want to explore the construction of neural nets, and possibly experiment with GAs to train them.